 Cluster sampling.
-One stage cluster sampling, variance and cost functions ,sampling with probability proportional to cluster size, Hurwitz-Thompson estimation, two stage cluster sampling, Allocation of sample to two stages :equal first stage UNIT comparison of two stage with one stage sampling.
-Double sampling ratio and regression estimate with and without cost aspect.
+One stage cluster sampling, variance and cost functions, sampling with probability proportional to cluster size, Hurwitz-Thompson estimator, two stage cluster sampling, Allocation of sample to two stages :equal first stage unit comparison of two stage with one stage sampling.
+Double sampling ratio and regression estimate with cost aspect.